EuroSim - A transatlantic simulation

 EuroSim 2025

-Unfortunately, due to the timing of this year’s edition of EuroSim, the team was unable to participate in the pre-simulation extracurricular activities.
-However, after the simulation and before returning to Saarbrücken, the students and coaches spent a few hours exploring the city of Antwerp.
+Unfortunately, due to the timing of this year’s simulation, the team was unable to participate in the extracurricular activities prior to the simulation.
+However, after the simulation and before returning to Saarbrücken, the students and their advisors spent a few hours exploring the city of Antwerp.
+Next year, Eurosim will take place in the United States again, this time in April 2026 in Washington, D.C.

 EuroSim 2024